The Shining (film): Photograph

 For the ending, Nicholson's face was superimposed over this authentic 1921 dance picture.

 The ending photograph has been described as "iconic".
 The provenance of the original photo used in the ending shot was discovered in April 2025.
-"Conspiracy theories" about its source have been discussed since the release of The Shining.
-Identified on screen as a July 4 ball at the Overlook Hotel in 1921, the real event depicted was a Valentine's Day dance in 1921 at the Empress Rooms of the Royal Palace Hotel in Kensington, London.
+Conspiracy theories about its source have been discussed since the release of The Shining.
+Identified on screen as a July 4 ball at the Overlook Hotel in 1921, the real event depicted was discovered to be a Valentine's Day dance in 1921 at the Empress Rooms of the Royal Palace Hotel in Kensington, London.
 Jack Nicholson's face was airbrushed over that of John Golman, who would later be a well-known ballroom dance instructor and author under the stage name Santos Casani.

 In an interview with Michel Ciment, Kubrick said that the photograph suggests that Jack was a reincarnation of an earlier official at the hotel.
 This has not stopped alternative readings, such as that Jack has been "absorbed" into the Overlook Hotel.
 Film critic Jonathan Romney, while acknowledging the absorption theory, wrote:

 As the ghostly butler Grady (Philip Stone) tells him during their chilling confrontation in the men's toilet, 'You're the caretaker, sir.
 You've always been the caretaker.'
 Perhaps in some earlier incarnation Jack really was around in 1921, and it's his present-day self that is the shadow, the phantom photographic copy.
 But if his picture has been there all along, why has no one noticed it?
 After all, it's right at the center of the central picture on the wall, and the Torrances have had a painfully drawn-out winter of mind-numbing leisure in which to inspect every corner of the place.
 Is it just that, like Poe's purloined letter, the thing in plain sight is the last thing you see?
 When you do see it, the effect is so unsettling because you realise the unthinkable was there under your nose – overlooked – the whole time.